Walvis Bay Private School

 -

-The decision of the Board of Directors’ Disciplinary Committee is noted on the Disciplinary hearing form, signed by the chairperson of the hearing committee, the learner and the parents.
+The decision of the Board of Directors Disciplinary Committee is noted in the Disciplinary hearing form, signed by the chairperson of the hearing committee, the learner and the parents.
 One copy is filed and one is sent to the Inspector.
 In case of expulsion, a copy, together with all relevant documents, is sent to the Regional Director.

 -